Cars + Deer = Trouble

-The following are defensive driving tips to avoid hitting a deer:
+Defensive driving tips to avoid hitting a deer

 - Be vigilant in early morning and evening hours, the most active time for deer.